- Course: BA Communication and Media

-If you’re into lots of social events, there are over 300 societies that you can choose to try out or join, plenty of events happening every single day, 2 pubs that make it easy to meet friends for a meal or a drink, and of course, ‘Fruity’ every Friday, which is our university’s infamous club night, in addition to numerous clubs around the city.
+If you’re into lots of social events, there are over 300 societies that you can choose to try out or join, plenty of events happening every single day, 2 pubs that make it easy to meet friends for a meal or a drink, and of course, ‘Fruity’ every Friday, which is the University’s infamous club night, in addition to numerous clubs around the city.
 If you prefer a more toned down, personal and relaxed way to have fun, Leeds has a shopping centre, nice pubs, movie theatres, parks, and cafes that give you a wide range of things to do.

 I personally love films and food so my friends will always see my posts on social media filled with food from a new restaurant, a hipster-y photo of coffee from a fancy café, or when I go to see films with my friends at Hyde Park Picture House.
-I also spend a lot of time trying to stay active at the Edge, our university gym, and traveling to nearby cities around Yorkshire, like Harrogate, Knaresborough, and York which are super easy to get to!
+I also spend a lot of time trying to stay active at the Edge, our university gym, and travelling to nearby cities around Yorkshire, like Harrogate, Knaresborough, and York which are super easy to get to!

 My whole experience has been exhilarating and new and different from anything I’ve experienced when I lived in Asia.
-I’m exposed to so many different kinds of people and to put it simple, it’s just made life so much more interesting.
+I’m exposed to so many different kinds of people and to put it simply, it’s just made life so much more interesting.

 I’ve lived in university accommodation such as Ellerslie, the global residence, and smaller residences, which can be cheaper than other university residences and are still conveniently located on campus.
-In my final year I lived with 4 friends in a private accommodation just 10 minutes away from campus so it’s easy for us to go to classes and go to the city.
+In my final year, I lived with 4 friends in private accommodation just 10 minutes away from campus so it’s easy for us to go to classes and go to the city.